VitorBarbosaDev/VitorsMiniGames/README.md

 ---

 ## Main Objectives
 My Main objective for this project was to learn from the mistakes that I have made in project two.
 Especially the fact I didn't test the app enough and submitted it with an audio loading error.
-So for this one every function has been tested and I have tried to break each one in many different ways.
+So for this one, every function has been tested and I have tried to break each one in many different ways.

 - I wanted to re-create battleships
 - I wanted the player to be able to expand or shrink the board